quarkusio/resteasy-reactive-testsuite/README.md

 ## Installation

 ### Install CTS bundle
-Complete the following procedure to install the Java EE 8 CTS on a system running the Solaris, Linux, or Windows operating system.
+Complete the following procedure to install the Jakarta EE 8 CTS on a system running the Solaris, Linux, or Windows operating system.

 1. Copy or download the CTS 8 software.

-2. Change to the directory in which you want to install the Java EE 8 CTS software and use the unzip command to extract the bundle:
+2. Change to the directory in which you want to install the Jakarta EE 8 CTS software and use the unzip command to extract the bundle:
     ```
     cd install_directory